Medium

 Medicaid Member Engagement Handbook

 Health care coverage is important because it can help you and your loved ones live healthier by helping you pay for medical expenses.
 Your Medicaid coverage gives you access to routine health care, specialist, testing, prescriptions, and more.
 We want you to live a safe and healthy life and for North Dakota to become the healthiest state in the nation.
+Medicaid varies from state to state.
+This handbook explains the North Dakota Medicaid program.

 Getting Information About Your New CoverageGreen and white Medicaid card